 You can also predict their consumption trends over the Christmas season.
 This will help your contact center agents to personalize the interactions and get prepared to address the most likely issues that are reported.
 A mere 5% increase in customer retention produces more than a 25% increase in profits.

-Cloud Contact Center Providers are generally overburdened during the holiday season, and wait times increase.
+Contact Centers are generally overburdened during the holiday season, and wait times increase.
 Callers may hang up in frustration, and you may lose an excellent promoter.

-In such cases, contact center solutions such as queued call-back might come in handy.
+In such cases, contact center solutions such as queue call-back might come in handy.
 Configure a call-back prompt in the interactive voice response (IVR) system.
-Customers may choose to be redialed instead of waiting for an agent by selecting the call-back option.
+Customers may choose to be called back instead of waiting for an agent by selecting the call-back option.

 Giving clients the option of arranging a call-back saves their time and reduces abandoned calls, dissatisfied customers, and excessive wait times.
 They need not wait anymore and agents can respond to consumer inquiries whenever available, resulting in more efficient agent scheduling.
 This results in happier consumers and staff.
 Both the customer and the contact center staff benefit from this arrangement.